aws-greengrass/aws-greengrass-cloudwatch-metrics/.github/ISSUE_TEMPLATE/bug.md

 **Environment**
  - OS: [e.g. Ubuntu 20.04]
- - JDK version:
+ - Python version:
- - Nucleus version:
+ - Cloudwatch Component version:

 **Additional context**
 Add any other context about the problem here.